By Rick Becker 28 April 2021

 • Authoritarian leadership

 This is the big one!
 Many cults begin with an individual who received a revelation or experienced some form of an encounter with “God.”
-This establishes them as the one’s with authority.
+This establishes them as the ones with authority.
 The NAR is no different – their self appointed “apostles” establish themselves as the ultimate authority by claiming to have a divine mandate to govern the church.
-Their self appointed “prophets” receive “words from God” – new revelations and ear tickling personal prophecies for the “church” as a whole or individual members.
-Through twisting the scriptures and establishing themselves as rulers in the church, they are able to manipulate and control their followers.
+Their self appointed “prophets” receive “words from God” – new revelations and ear tickling personal prophecies for the “church” as a whole or as individual members.
+Through twisting the scriptures and establishing themselves as rulers in the church, they can manipulate and control their followers.

 Jesus gave a fitting description of authoritarian leadership, which could be summed up as lordship instead of servanthood: